Oak Island Treasure Found? Has The ‘Curse Of Oak Island’ Team Finally Found The Legendary Pirate Booty?

 — Shirley Heely (@ldybiker1) January 16, 2017

-So for now, the Oak Island treasure remains buried.
+For now, the Oak Island treasure remains buried.
 Or does it?

-The Lagina Brothers Will Never Find The Oak Island Treasure, Because It Doesn’t Exist
+The Lagina Brothers Will Never Find The Oak Island Treasure Because It Doesn’t Exist

 This is going to be a huge disappointment to Curse of Oak Island fans, but the reality is that there likely is no buried treasure on Oak Island.
 There are several reasons for this.

 For one thing, curses don’t exist, and legends are just that: legends.
-And the legends of the Oak Island treasure are either contradictory or heavily biased, according to The Skeptical Inquirer.
+And the legends of the Oak Island treasure are either contradictory or heavily biased, according to the Skeptical Inquirer.

-One supposed location for the mythical Oak Island treasure – and one into which the Lagina Brothers have poured time and resources – is the so-called “Money Pit” – a 170-foot-deep, 40-inch-wide shaft where the treasure allegedly sits at the bottom, waiting to be found.
-Supposedly, the builder of the pit designed it with failsafes and booby traps designed to keep treasure hunters away – for example, by channeling seawater into the pit to keep treasure hunters away.
+One supposed location for the mythical Oak Island treasure — and one into which the Lagina Brothers have poured time and resources — is the so-called “Money Pit,” a 170-foot-deep, 40-inch-wide shaft where the treasure allegedly sits at the bottom, waiting to be found.
+Supposedly, the builder of the pit designed it with fail safes and booby traps designed to keep treasure hunters away — for example, by channeling seawater into the pit to keep treasure hunters away.
 Or, it could very well be that these “booby traps” and channels are naturally-occurring, and treasure hunters are being thwarted by nothing more than the tide.

 Beyond all of that, however, is the fact that pirates did not bury their treasure.
-According to The History Channel, the history of piracy gives only a few documented and confirmed instances where a pirate buried his treasure, and in those cases it was only for a brief period of time.
+According to the History Channel, the history of piracy gives only a few documented and confirmed instances where a pirate buried his treasure, and in those cases, it was only for a brief period of time.
 What possible good would it have done Captain Kidd to bury his treasure and then booby-trap it, only to leave it behind for 200 years?

 In the unlikely event that Captain Kidd actually did bury his treasure on Oak Island, it’s quite likely that it was found and removed long before TV cameras were there to document it.

-Regardless, one thing remains certain: as of this writing, the Oak Island treasure has most certainly not been found.
+Regardless, one thing remains certain: As of this writing, the Oak Island treasure has most certainly not been found.

 [Featured Image by Adwo/Shutterstock]